ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Your team should be adding testing in ways that boost confidence that the system works correctly while minimizing the additional burden of maintaining those tests long term in the face of organic system growth.
 A general pattern to minimize this pain is to test the public interface.
 Public interfaces should be well thought out and comparably stable over time.

- ey are also the happy path that consumers of the software will actually experience.
+They are also the happy path that consumers of the software will actually experience.

 Tests on public interfaces should therefore change little over time and also provide confidence that the parts of the code that matter are working correctly.

- e public interface for your software may vary from project to project.
+The public interface for your software may vary from project to project.
 For many projects, it ll be an actual HTTP-based API; for some, it ll be a set of functions/classes in a library or internal service.
 For other projects it may be a user interface.

 **TESTING TYPE COMPARISON![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.115.png)**